 Before You Start

-Unfortunately, you can’t just drop a message “Hey, let’s collaborate” to an influencer just because you liked their viral content.
+Unfortunately, you can’t just drop a message “Hey, let’s collaborate” to a brand influencer just because you liked their viral content.

 Firstly, you need a game plan for how to reach out to influencers.
 And no, I don’t mean just shooting off a DM and hoping for the best.
 I’m talking strategy.